 He sold some of the game he had caught the day before to pay for a proper meal and bath at the nearest inn.
 Once more, the tenants only seemed mildly displeased to have to serve him; they even fetched a young kunze girl to show him to a different part of the establishment, where a bathroom stood smothered in the sweet scent of others.
 Wei Wuxian washed the sweat and blood off of his skin and wondered, apprehension heavy in his chest, what could have possibly happened to make the world change so.

 He opened the door of the room too harshly; the girl from earlier who stood on the other side let out a breath of surprise and clutched the fabric of her apron tightly.

 She shook her head.
 “No, young master, I’m sorry.
 I should have made my presence known.”

 He stared at her for a long while.

-She was obviously omega, though her scent was so mild as to be almost forgotten.
-Cooler than it was sweet—closer to beta than her true status.
+She was obviously kunze, though her scent was so mild as to be nearly forgotten.
+Cooler than it was sweet—closer to zhongyong than to her true status.
 He couldn’t even point out what it was she smelled like with any exactitude.

 “Um,” she started again, visibly bothered by his scrutiny.
 “I have, um, medicine.
 If you wish.”